ZENITH: Automated Gradient Norm Informed Stochastic Optimization: Introduction

-\textbf{Coin Betting.} One of the first automatic schedulers was COCOB, which treats weight updates as coin bets and derives the LR from the accumulated reward from previous iterations \citep{orabona2017training}.
-If the gradients point in a consistent direction, the LR increases to accelerate convergence.
-Conversely, if the gradients exhibit high stochastic noise, the LR remains low to promote stability.
-Unfortunately, noisy gradients are common in mini-batch training, which causes the algorithm to underestimate the ideal LR, delaying convergence.
-Moreover, COCOB needs 6 times as much memory as vanilla SGD because, in addition to the model weights, it has to store each weight's maximum observed gradient, sum of absolute gradients, accumulated reward, sum of gradients, and initial betting states.
+\textbf{Coin Betting.} One of the first automatic schedulers was COCOB, which treats weight updates as coin bets and derives the LR from the accumulated reward from previous iterations \cite{orabona2017training}.
+If the gradients point in a consistent direction, the LR increases to accelerate convergence, and vice versa.
+However, the noisy gradients of mini-batch training cause the algorithm to underestimate the ideal LR.
+Moreover, COCOB needs 6 times as much memory as vanilla SGD because it also has to store each weight's maximum observed gradient, sum of absolute gradients, accumulated reward, sum of gradients, and initial betting states.

-\textbf{Quadratic Loss Approximation.} Quadratic approximation methods by \citet{mutschler2020parabolic} and \citet{fu2024qlabgrad} assume that the local loss landscape along the gradient direction can be modeled as a quadratic function.
+\textbf{Quadratic Loss Approximation.} Quadratic approximation methods like PAL \cite{mutschler2020parabolic} and QLABGrad \cite{fu2024qlabgrad} assume that the local loss landscape can be modeled as a quadratic function.
 In each iteration, the algorithm computes the loss and gradients at the current weights.
-Then, it takes a \textit{probing} step in the descent direction and evaluates the loss at this second point.
-Using the acquired information, it derives the equation for the parabola to locate its vertex, and reaches the vertex in a single step.
-However, this process introduces a new hyperparameter, the probing step size, which may need to be tuned in lieu of the LR.
-Furthermore, the probing mechanism needs 1 extra forward pass per iteration (or even 2 in curvature-estimating extensions by \citet{zhu2021automatic}), which inflates the wall-clock training time.
+It then takes a probing step in the descent direction and evaluates the loss at this second point.
+Next, it derives the equation for the parabola to locate its vertex, reaching it in a single step.
+However, this process introduces a new hyperparameter, the probing step size, which may need to be tuned in lieu of the LR schedule.
+Furthermore, the mechanism needs 1 extra forward pass per iteration (or even 2 in curvature-estimating extensions \cite{zhu2021automatic}), inflating the wall-clock training time.
 There is also a substantial memory footprint for storing additional copies of the weights.
-Although \citet{bu2024gradient} proposed mitigating these burdens by performing approximations only every 4--8 iterations, this compromises the algorithm's efficacy.
+Although the GeN algorithm \cite{bu2024gradient} reduced these burdens by performing approximations only every 4--8 iterations, this compromises the method's efficacy.